Cypress Island Atlantic salmon pen break: Aftermath

 In the immediate aftermath of the incident, the Washington State Department of Fish and Wildlife authorized the unlimited catching of escaped Atlantic salmon from the farm, and around 57,000 were recaptured, leaving two thirds or more of the fish unaccounted for.
 Coastal tribes such as the Swinomish, Samish, and Lummi were involved in recapturing them.
-The Lummi declared a state of emergency and caught around 44,239, approximately 392,913 lb.
+The Lummi declared a state of emergency and caught around 44,000, approximately 393,000 lb.

 The salmon were sold back to Cooke Aquaculture Pacific, which paid $30 per fish.
 Cooke offered to raise the price to $42 per fish if the Lummi were willing to abandon their pursuit of a prohibition of salmon aquaculture, but they refused.
 In November and December 2017, some of the salmon were captured from the Skagit River by members of the Upper Skagit Indian Tribe, who were still finding them in April 2018, up to eight months after the incident.

-The Washington State Senate passed a law in March 2018 banning the farming of Atlantic salmon in the state, the ban to be complete by 2025.
+The Washington State Senate passed a bill in March 2018 banning the farming of Atlantic salmon in the state, the ban to be complete by 2025.
 In April 2018, the Thurston County Superior Court upheld the termination of Cooke Aquaculture Pacific's farming license by the Washington State Department of Natural Resources; this effectively prevented the company from restocking its Atlantic salmon fishing pens again before the ban took effect.

+In November 2022, the Department of Natural Resources announced they would no longer be approving permits for aquatic land leases for net pens and would be moving to prohibit commercial finfish net pen aquaculture on state-owned aquatic lands.
+By July 2023, the last seven net pen sites were placed on inactive status, and no fish or net pen structures were left in the water.

 Documentary

-Annie Crawley's documentary short film Frankenfish concerning the event was selected for the 2018 Seattle International Film Festival, and shown at the National Oceanographic and Atmospheric Administration–University of Washington Sea Grant Program's River and Ocean Film Festival the same year.
+Annie Crawley's documentary short film Frankenfish concerning the event was selected for the 2018 Seattle International Film Festival.
+The film was also shown at the National Oceanographic and Atmospheric Administration–University of Washington Sea Grant Program's River and Ocean Film Festival the same year.